Ivo-Balbaert/The_Way_to_Jai/book/15_Looping with while and for.md

 The while block is executed as long as condition is true, which is checked at the beginning of each new iteration of the loop.

 Like with if (see § 14.4) the 'condition' can simply be a variable: as long as the variable is not zero, empty or null the loop can continue.
 We see this in action in lines (3)-(5).
 Line (6) shows an if inside a while, which is used to terminate the loop.
+In line (8) we change the loop variable after a `defer`.
+Such a defer at the start of the loop ensures that the loop-variable will always change, even with a break or continue.

 ### 15.1.1 Nested while loops
 Starting in line (6), we see a loop over counter i which is enclosed with a loop over counter j.
 At the end of the respective loops, we must increment the counter.
 Using `defer` we can code this at the start of the loop to achieve that.